Advancing Ethical Tech Policy and Innovation

 A series of bi-monthly, lunchtime talks given by industry, policy, and academic leaders around the intersection of emerging technology and ethics.
 Lunch provided.

-TechTalk Speakers include:
+TechTalk Speakers have included:

 - Laura Berger, Head of Privacy for the Americas at Linkedin